Microsoft is now charging to use Microsoft Graph Data Connect – here’s how much

 What’s the cost?

-The cost is found in a new “Frequently asked questions” page recently added to the Data Connect documentation.
-The costs are correct at the time of publishing: however you should always check the latest guidance using that link.
+Details of the cost calculation are found in a new “Frequently asked questions” page recently added to the Data Connect documentation.
+The actual cost is available on the Microsoft Azure Pricing page.
+The costs I quote below were correct at the time of publishing: however you should always check the latest guidance using that link.

 It’s based on how many “objects” are extracted.
 An object is an individual instance, such as an email, a file, a message etc. For each of these objects, the extraction cost is $0.375 per 1,000 objects.
 Billing rounds up to the nearest 1000.